tdiao/tdiao.github.io/_pages/about.md

 My previous research interests include decision analysis in social entrepreneurship and modeling matching & pricing with friction between investors and entrepreneurs.
 Before graduate school, my full-time professional experiences were in pension consulting and personal property & casualty insurance lines.

 I hold an M.S. in Management Science & Engineering (technical and engineering management) from Stanford University and B.A.s in Statistics and Economics from University of California - Berkeley.
+I passed four [Society of Actuaries](https://www.soa.org/) examinations.